 Directors who are employees of Cohu do not receive any additional compensation for their services as directors.
-During fiscal 2021, non-employee directors received an annual retainer, and Board committee Chairs and members received annual fees, all paid quarterly, as set forth below.
+During fiscal year 2023, non-employee directors received an annual retainer, and Board committee Chairs and members received annual fees, all paid quarterly, as set forth below.

-Compensation 2021
+Compensation 2023

-Chairperson of the Board
+Chairperson of the Board \$110,000

-Annual Retainer Lead Independent Director \$75,000
+Annual Retainer Lead Independent Director \$80,000

 Other Directors \$60,000

-Audit Committee (1) \$25,000
+Annual Fees for Audit Committee \$25,000

-Annual Fees for Committee Chairs Compensation Committee (1) \$16,500
+Compensation Committee \$16,500

-Nominating and Governance Committee \$10,000
+Committee Chairs Nominating and Governance Committee \$10,000

 Audit Committee \$10,000

-Annual Fees for Other Committee Members Compensation Committee \$7,500
+Annual Fees for Other Compensation Committee \$7,500

-Nominating and Governance Committee \$5,000
+Committee Members Nominating and Governance Committee \$5,000